-PB610 Panel Builder 600 installation contains:
+PB610-B Panel Builder 600 installation contains:

-- PB610 Panel Builder 600: an application for designing custom HMI projects in a user-friendly manner, along with a variety of objects in its built-in library, the Widget Gallery. - HMI Client: a light-weight application that can be used on Windows computers to remotely view and manage a project running on an HMI device. - HMI Runtime: a standalone application that runs on the HMI devices.
-The HMI Runtime is installed via PB610 Panel Builder 600. - PB610 PC Runtime: a standalone application that runs on Win32 platforms (computers instead of HMI devices).
+- PB610-B Panel Builder 600: an application for designing custom HMI projects in a user-friendly manner, along with a variety of objects in its built-in library, the Widget Gallery. - HMI Client: a light-weight application that can be used on Windows computers to remotely view and manage a project running on an HMI device. - HMI Runtime: a standalone application that runs on the HMI devices.
+The HMI Runtime is installed via PB610-B Panel Builder 600.

-PB610 Panel Builder 600 system requirements
+PB610-B Panel Builder 600system requirements

-PB610 Panel Builder 600 has the following system requirements:
+PB610-B Panel Builder 600 has the following system requirements: